 It goes on to say that “numerous withdrawals from BTC-e administrator accounts went directly to Vinnik’s personal bank accounts and further alleges that proceeds from well-known hacks and thefts from bitcoin exchanges were funded through a BTC-e administrator account associated with Vinnik.

 “We will hold accountable foreign-located money transmitters, including virtual currency exchangers, that do business in the United States when they willfully violate U.S. AML laws,” said Acting FinCEN Director Jamal El-Hindi.
 “Today’s action should be a strong deterrent to anyone who thinks that they can facilitate ransomware, dark net drug sales, or conduct other illicit activity using encrypted virtual currency.

-Will this stop Ransomware dead in its tracks?
+Will this stop ransomware dead in its tracks?
 Doubtful.
 Organized cybercrime continues to be resourceful, innovative and resolved in their willingness to take huge risks, expecting huge rewards.
-We will update you as more of the details becomes known.
+We will update you as more of the details become known.
 Full indictment PDF

 Does *Your* Antivirus block the latest Ransomware Strains?

 How vulnerable is your network against ransomware attacks??

 KnowBe4 has been working hard on something brand new!
 Bad guys are constantly coming out with new versions of ransomware strains to evade detection.
 Is your network effective in blocking ransomware when employees fall for social engineering attacks?

 KnowBe4’s Ransomware Simulator "RanSim" gives you a quick look at the effectiveness of your existing network protection.

 100% harmless simulation of a real ransomware infection

 Does not use any of your own files